 Anastasia Samoylova (born in Moscow in 1984; lives in Miami) moves between observational photography, studio practice and installation.
-She will present a solo exhibition of her ongoing project FloodZone at USF Contemporary Art Museum, Tampa, Florida in January 2020.
-FloodZone is an expansive photographic project that began in 2016 reflecting and responding to the problem of rising sea levels through a striking case study of Miami.
-With over 80 photographs, the book of the project will be published by Steidl in 2019.
+FloodZone is her expansive photographic project that began in 2016 reflecting and responding to the problem of rising sea levels through a striking case study of Miami.
+In 2020, Anastasia Samoylova had her first solo museum exhibition of FloodZone at USF Contemporary Art Museum, Tampa (Florida, US).
+With over 80 photographs, the book of the project was published by Steidl in 2019.

-Other forthcoming exhibitions of FloodZone include Flowers Gallery London, Dot Fiftyone Gallery Miami, New Orleans Photo Alliance, and Salisbury University among others.
+Coming Waters (2021) is Anastasia Samoylova’s second presentation at Galerie Caroline O’Breen.
+Other forthcoming exhibitions of FloodZone include Orlando Museum of Art (as Florida Prize in Contemporary Art); Museum Helmond; The Print Center Philadelphia; Chrysler Art Museum and HistoryMiami Museum among others.
 In 2018 Samoylova was awarded a number of grants for FloodZone, including the South Arts Fellowship and Michael P. Smith Fund for Documentary Photography.

 Anastasia Samoylova’s work is in the collections at the Perez Art Museum Miami, Museum of Contemporary Photography Chicago, and ArtSlant Collection in Paris.
 She has completed a number of artist residencies including Mass MoCA, Prairie Center for the Arts, Latitude Chicago and ArtCenter South Florida.